-Maine lawmakers continue debate over fate of Pine Tree Development Zones
+Maine lawmakers continue debate over Pine Tree Development Zones

 AUGUSTA — A state law that’s created hundreds of reduced-tax havens for business and industry across Maine is facing scrutiny in the Legislature, but a bipartisan group of lawmakers has offered a bill to keep Pine Tree Development Zones in place for at least the next five years.

-The Labor, Commerce, Research and Economic Development Committee will review a recent report Tuesday by the Legislature’s Office of Program Evaluation and Government Accountability that calls into question the effectiveness of the tax-break program, for which 200 businesses statewide qualify, and costs Maine about $12 million a year.
+The Labor, Commerce, Research and Economic Development Committee on Tuesday will review a recent report by the Legislature’s Office of Program Evaluation and Government Accountability that calls into question the effectiveness of the tax-break program, for which 200 businesses statewide qualify.

-The law provides qualifying business with tax benefits, including income tax credits and sales tax exemptions on the purchase of business equipment, in exchange for the promise of new jobs.
-The law is set to expire at the end of 2018.
+The law provides qualifying businesses with tax benefits, including income tax credits and sales tax exemptions on the purchase of business equipment, in exchange for the promise of new jobs.
+It is set to expire at the end of 2018.

 “But we can tell you, unequivocally, that the design does not guarantee that a vast number of jobs will be created,” Jennifer Henderson, a senior analyst with OPEGA,told lawmakers at the time.